-3.3 Data Analysis
+[H2]Data Analysis

 Interviews were transcribed using Word Transcribe with manual checking.
-Transcriptions were imported into NVIVO 1425 for data organisation and retrieval.
-A variation of thematic analysis known as template analysis26 was used.
-The a-priori codes used in the initial template analysis codes were, political, economic, social, technical, legal/ ethical, and environmental, derived from PESTLE11.
-Sub-themes were added as necessary.
+Transcriptions were imported into NVIVO 14 (Lumivero, Denver, CO, USA),2,5 for data organization and retrieval.
+A variation of thematic analysis known as template analysis was used.26 The a-priori codes used in the initial template analysis codes were political, economic, social, and technical, as well as legal/ ethical, and environmental, derived from PESTLE.11 Sub-themes were added as necessary.

-3.4 Research Rigour
+[H2]Research Rigor

-Recruitment used purposive sampling initially followed by snowball sampling, reaching a broad range of participants across the Medtronic organisation.
+Recruitment used purposive sampling initially followed by snowball sampling, reaching a broad range of participants across the Medtronic organization.
 The interviewer assessed that data adequacy had been reached after 17 interviews as no new content was forthcoming.
 The interviews were informed by a topic guide mitigating interviewer bias.
-This engendered trust in the process and forthright interviews.
+This engendered trust in the process and fostered forthright interviews.
 Some triangulation was achieved between the interview data using publicly available interviews and other Medtronic documentation.
-The in-depth interview method followed COREQ guidelines for qualitative research27, Roller’s guidance for in-depth interviews28 and Yin 29 case study guidelines.
-The data was managed in NVIVO 14.
+The in-depth interview method followed COREQ guidelines for qualitative research,27 Roller’s guidance for in-depth interviews,28 and Yin case study guidelines.29 The data was managed in NVIVO 14 (Lumivero, Denver, CO, USA).

-4 Results
+[H1]Results

-4.1 Key findings Summary
+[H2]Summary of key Finding

-Spikes in demand for ventilator consumables as early as January 2020 signalled the coming demand for ventilators and the need for a production ramp-up.
+Spikes in demand for ventilator consumables as early as January 2020 signaled the coming demand for ventilators and the need for a production ramp-up.
 Medtronic’s Drive for 5 started in March 2020.
 Governments and others rushed to source ventilators and simultaneously implemented initiatives supporting ventilator production.
 Humanitarian considerations took precedence over economic considerations, with an everything-goes investment attitude.
 Capacity constraints and shortages were experienced in workforce, space, components, and transportation, requiring investment and innovation in processes, and enhanced collaborations.
-Medtronic’s organisational strength and the close involvement of senior leadership were key.
+Medtronic’s organizational strength and the close involvement of senior leadership were key.

-4.2 Thematic analysis using PESTLE
+[H2]Thematic Analysis Using PESTLE

 Interview data were coded to PESTLE themes and sub-themes added (Figure 2)26.
-Organisational factors were prevalent, and the environmental theme focusses on these.
+Organizational factors were prevalent, and the environmental theme focusses on these.
 Key participants’ quotations are in Table 3.

 Figure 2: Top level themes (blue) and sub-themes (green)

-Political Theme:
+[H3]Political theme

 Three major political factors impacting the ramp-up were identified.